 Suppose you inherited your grandfather’s axe.
 It’s a beautiful piece of workmanship with a wooden handle and an axe head.
 Unfortunately, the handle is soon rotting away, so you need to replace it.
 As the years go by, the elements also affect the axe head, which you’ll eventually replace as well.
 Here’s the question: Given that both, the head and handle are now replaced, is it still your grandfather’s axe?

 Grandfather’s axe is a simpler variation of the famous Ship of Theseus paradox of identity.
 The mythical king’s ship consists of many planks that are replaced over time.
 Both paradoxical examples bring up the question that things are nothing more than a sum of all their parts.
 By extension, the paradoxes raise the same question about our own identity and its inevitable change over time.
 Given how different we are at the age of 40 compared to when we were born, who are we really?

 Pondering paradoxes pushes our reasoning beyond its limits, sharpening our critical thinking, problem-solving and decision-making skills.
 Some of our paradoxical examples can be solved, others remain irreconcilably impossible.
 If we stick with Oscar Wilde’s acrobatic analogy, we might also ask what kind of acrobats we’re dealing with.

-Buridan’s Bridge is the banter between two philosophers, designed to challenge each other’s thinking, much like Alan Watts’ conception of Zen school.
-Paradoxical examples such as Abilene’s Paradox lead us to better understand and probe the truth.
+Buridan’s Bridge is the banter between two philosophers, designed to challenge each other’s thinking, much like Alan Watts’ conception of Zen school or the Trolley Problem Meme Complex.
+Paradoxical examples such as Abilene’s Paradox lead us to understand better and probe the truth.
 Others, such as Morton’s Fork, can be used to deceive and manipulate.
 Either way, it’s reason enough to invest in cultivating our critical thinking skills.